charltoncr/ChaCha20/DOCUMENTATION.md

 ```go
 func (x *ChaCha20_ctx) Decrypt(c, m []byte) (int, error)
 ```
 Decrypt puts plaintext into m given ciphertext c.
-Any length is allowed for c.
+Any length is allowed for
+c.
 The same memory may be used for c and m.
-Decrypt panics if len(m) is less than len(c) or when the keystream is exhausted after producing 1.2 zettabytes.
+Decrypt panics if len(m) is less than len(c).
+It returns io.EOF when the keystream is exhausted after producing 1.2 zettabytes.
+It will panic if called again with the the same context after io.EOF is returned, unless re-initialized.

 ## func
 ```go